wilvk/blog-hugo/content/posts/using-volumes-with-docker-in-docker.md

 docker run -it -d -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock jenkins-docker
 ```

-Where /var/run/docker.sock is the socket on the host.
+Where `/var/run/docker.sock` is the socket on the host.

 A major downside of this approach is that the socket used inside the container does not have access to the same filesystem that the host has.
 This limits the volumes that can be mounted inside the docker container for the build process to only those from the host.
-The result is that any volumes that need to be mounted to the inner container need to be mounted to the jenkins-docker container first.
+The result is that any volumes that need to be mounted to the inner container need to be mounted to the build server container (e.g. jenkins-docker) first.

 This can be quite cumbersome in a build pipeline when the user creating and running the build does not have control over mounts of the build server.

 The workaround I have found is to create a volume inside the build server container as part of the build pipeline, copy the required files into the volume, then attach the volume to the container that is doing the build.

 I will illustrate with an example from https://github.com/tide-org/tide that runs on Shippable inside a build server container using DIND:

-The steps I followed were:
+### The steps to implement this are:

 There was a requirement for another repository in the build process, so this was cloned into the workspace.